-To answer these questions the first point is oil your own machine.
-Brother kill brothers for the property, create chaos over power, drags others ladders to promotion in office, kill friend out of envy over a girlfriend.
-It is never an issue when husband throws father in law out of home cause its casual and normal scenario.
+To answer these questions the first point is to oil your own machine.
+Brothers kill brothers for the property, create chaos, drag others’ ladders to promotion in office, kill friends out of envy over a girlfriend.
 No one says “men are men’s enemy” and all that.
-But women are women’s enemy because they drag each other out.
-Envy, wrath, jealousy all are human natures part, right?
+But women are women’s enemies because they drag each other out.
+Envy, wrath, jealousy all are human nature’s part, right?
 Men and women both have that towards each other and among each other.
 Then why do people project envy/rivalry as a “women’s issue”?

 It is necessary to forget Begum Rokeya and Asma Jahangir.
 If you remember them you’ll have to acknowledge it is a woman who stands for another woman.
 No one denies guys stand beside them too but that is not the point of argument here.
 No one will recognize the moments of movements, the solidarity of sisterhood.
 Coming out of an oppressed system is always hard.
 Because it sometimes takes a lot of time to just recognize the oppression system and strategies.
 Fighting and standing against patriarchy living in the very system are hard.
 But women still do fight it.
 But the system only remembers and highlights the negative points because glass is always half empty for the system and it is better this way to be in power.

-Sadia Rahman is pursuing Masters from Rajshahi University, Bangladesh.
-Other than writing, her passions include writing, debating and anchoring.
+Sadia Rahman is pursuing a Master’s from Rajshahi University, Bangladesh.
+Other than writing, her passions include writing, debating, and anchoring.